lajohnston/smslib/README.md

 ### Decoupled

-The smslib.asm file contains common functionality used by the other lib files, but other than that the separate files don't depend on each other and you can pick and choose which ones to include in your project.
+SMSLib modules are independent of one another so you can pick or choose only the ones you want.

 ### Namespaced prefixes